1. The South European history of the Heruls

 At the left the three knopped curved fibula with rosettes from Sokolnice near Blucina (450-475 AD).
 Usual in Moravia, but 3 pieces at Bornholm with later local replicas at the Baltic coasts.
 At the right the frieze at the mausoleum of Theodoric, a mount from Finnestorp and the Scandinavian Gummarp-fibula.

-The archaeology cannot tell us with certainty if the style and items were brought to or from Scandinavia by Heruls, by Huns, by Scandinavians or by trade, but the history can tell us that the Heruls controlled the key area passed by the route along which the spread took place - giving in one way or the other the contact against north, which will explain their expectations and the later events.
+The archaeology cannot tell us with certainty if the style and items were brought to or from Scandinavia by Heruls, by Huns, by Scandinavians or by trade, but the history can tell us that the Heruls controlled the key region passed by the route along which the spread took place - giving in one way or the other the contact against north, which will explain their expectations regarding Scandinavia and the later events.

 1.2.3.
 The Western Heruls 286-509 AD (Phase B)